 I received a copy of the One Thimble E-zine to use for this post.
-My thoughts are my own and so is that handsome fella in the pics!
+This post contains affiliate links.
+I receive a portion of all One Thimble Ezine sales purchased through my unique link.
+However, my thoughts are my own and so is that handsome fella in the pics!

 If you’ve followed my blog much, you know that earlier this year I had the amazing opportunity to sew up patterns from the One Thimble E-Zine.
 These have been some of my favorite patterns to sew and they always pack a fashion punch for my trendy, mama-made clothing crew.
 (You can read more about the Twist Shift Dress and the Time Traveller Vest in past posts.)
 The 3rd edition of what is, in my opinion, one of THE best pattern e-zines out there, does not disappoint!
 There are items for boys and girls and a few accessories, and even a women’s dress for some self-care sewing!
 This time around, I sewed this beautiful Stardust Dress pattern from US designer, Laura Johnson, from Ellie Inspired.